 In some countries outside the U.S., an expanded access program is available for pembrolizumab, Merck’s anti-PD-1 antibody, for eligible patients with advanced melanoma who have been previously treated with ipilimumab and, if indicated, a BRAF inhibitor.
 Information is available on www.clinicaltrials.gov.

-The pembrolizumab Expanded Access Program for advanced melanoma will be administered by a partner company, Idis.
-Physicians in the U.S. can reach Idis at 1-855-478-4347 or at email@example.com.
+The pembrolizumab Expanded Access Program for advanced melanoma is administered by a partner company, Idis.
+Physicians outside the U.S. can reach Idis at +44 (0)1932 824 123 or at firstname.lastname@example.org.

 Only physicians can enroll patients in the EAP.
 Patients should work through their physician to determine if they are eligible to enroll in the EAP.